bytecodealliance/wasmtime/docs/langref.rst

 Implementation limits
 =====================

-Cretonne's intermediate representation imposes some limits on the size of functions and the number of entities allowed.
+Cranelift's intermediate representation imposes some limits on the size of functions and the number of entities allowed.
 If these limits are exceeded, the implementation will panic.